dfreer15/BCIRobotControl/README.md

 To run the MIndGrasp Tester, similarly run the scene:
 BCIRobotControl/vrep_files/Scenes/HamlynArm_Grasp.ttt

 To connect to V-REP and start controlling the robot, use robot_grasp.py, ensuring that the variable "mode" is set to either 'train' or 'test', depending on which scene you are running.
+In both scenes, it may be helpful to collect more training images for object shape determination.
+To do this, go to Grasp_Learn_Func.py and ensure that the variable "save_object_im" (in the function classify_object) is set to True.

 For any further questions, please contact Daniel Freer via df1215@ic.ac.uk or freerdan00@gmail.com.